beeware/toga/docs/tutorial/tutorial-1.rst

 ===========================

 Most applications require a little more than a button on a page.
-Lets build a slightly more complex example - a Fahrenheit to Celcius converter:
+Lets build a slightly more complex example - a Fahrenheit to Celsius converter:

 .. image:: screenshots/tutorial-1.png